ContainerSolutions/argus/README.md

     * Creates child "ResourceRequirement" manifests (aka pod to replicaset) and manages their lifecycle

 * ResourceRequirements Controller
-    * Keeps track of Resource compliance to individual Requirement based on The ResourceAttestations available for that Resource
+    * Keeps track of Resource compliance to individual Requirement based on The ResourceImplementations available for that Resource

 ## Current Status